 Graduate students should note in reference to the Undergraduate Student Policy on hard alcohol:

-While hard alcohol is permitted at events that only include Graduate Students, including public areas of Sachem Village, the School of Graduate and Advanced Studies, in collaboration with the Graduate Student Council, asks the Graduate community to respect the spirit of the alcohol policy and give careful consideration to including hard alcohol at any event.
+- While hard alcohol IS permitted at events that ONLY include Graduate Students, including public areas of Sachem Village, the Guarini School of Graduate and Advanced Studies, in collaboration with the Graduate Student Council, asks the Graduate community to respect the spirit of the alcohol policy and give careful consideration to including hard alcohol at any event.

 - Graduate and professional students should not place undergraduates at risk of disciplinary action by serving or providing hard alcohol in violation of this policy.
 Whatever the source of the hard alcohol, undergraduates and undergraduate student organizations will be disciplined for possession, consumption, or service in violation of the policy.
 Graduate and professional students must comply with the behavioral expectations of their schools.

 Registering an event

-Graduate student event organizers will visit Safety and Security and complete a Social Event Registration Form by noon at least three business days prior to the event.
+- Graduate student event organizers must visit Safety and Security to complete a Social Event Registration Form by noon at least three business days prior to the event.
 Required forms must be completed in person at the Safety and Security Office.
 The event registration will not be approved if this form is not completed.